texfaq/texfaq.github.io/FAQ-tutbitslatex.md

 (mostly by links to documents on relevant topics, rather than as a monolithic document).

-Keith Reckdahl's ''Using Imported Graphics in LaTeX 2e'' ([`epslatex`](https://ctan.org/pkg/epslatex)) is an excellent introduction to graphics use.
+Keith Reckdahl's ''Using Imported Graphics in LaTeX2e'' ([`epslatex`](https://ctan.org/pkg/epslatex)) is an excellent introduction to graphics use.
 It's available on CTAN, but not in the TeX&nbsp;Live or MiKTeX distributions, for